dhextras/ticker_scraper/README.md

 Ensure that these files are named exactly as specified.

-## Step 5: Install Google Chrome and ChromeDriver (Optional - Needed for Hedgeye)
+## Step 5: Install Google Chrome and ChromeDriver (Optional - Needed for Hedgeye, Motley)

 These steps are only needed if you are using the **Hedgeye** scraper.